What is a tonsillectomy?

 During laser ablation, a handheld laser device uses carbon dioxide to cut and destroy the tonsillar tissue.
 This technique reduces tonsil volume and eliminates recesses that collect recurrent infectious bacteria.
 This procedure is recommended for chronic sufferers of tonsillitis, chronic sore throats, severe halitosis, or airway obstruction caused by enlarged tonsils.

-Some types of tonsillectomy procedures result in shorter recovery times and less postsurgical soreness, but not all types of surgery are appropriate for all patients.
+Some types of tonsillectomy procedures result in shorter recovery times and less post-surgical soreness, but not all types of surgery are appropriate for all patients.

-Risks of a Tonsillectomy
+What Are The Risks of a Tonsillectomy?

-Although a tonsillectomy is a safe procedure, there are risks involved in any surgery.
+Although tonsillectomy is a safe procedure, there are risks involved in any surgery.
 While a painful sore throat and some bleeding are expected after a tonsillectomy, more serious complications, though rare, may occur.
 These include:

 - Excessive bleeding